 Paul Barret Jr. Library

 The Paul Barret Jr. Library is a state-of-the-art facility that opened in August of 2005.
-The facility, equipped for both wireless and wired technology, features a 24-hour study space and group study rooms, along with facilities for study and library collections.
-Also included in the Barret Library are areas for peer-tutoring and writing assistance, computer laboratories, the Digital Media Lab and Media Center.
+The facility features a 24-hour study space and group study rooms, along with facilities for study and library collections.
+Also included in the Barret Library are areas for peer-tutoring and writing assistance, computer laboratories, a distraction-reduced testing room, and the Digital Media Lab.

 Rhodes has two dining facilities on campus: The Catherine Burrow Refectory (“The Rat”) and The Lynx Lair.
 The Refectory is a cafeteria-style dining hall with a bakery, brick pizza oven, a cook-to-order food station, and a fireside lounge.
 It’s open for breakfast, lunch, and dinner.
 We also have the Lynx Lair, located in the Bryan Campus Life Center.
 The pub-style casual dining venue offers deli items, quesadillas, salads, and more.
 The pub serves draft beer (proof of age required) in the afternoons and evenings.

 Robertson Hall is a 54,674-square-foot, cutting-edge science facility.
 It houses four biology faculty and two chemistry faculty, with six teaching labs, five research labs, and three classrooms.
 Among the facilities’ other features are unique seating areas for student collaboration; custom-designed furniture, cabinets, and storage units; and a walk-in cold laboratory that allows experiments to be conducted at refrigerated temperatures.